 Volunteering for specific organizations can offer benefits such as free admission to special events, a discount on the organization’s services, or something else.
 If you’re volunteering to pay your way to a reward, make sure you know what kind of thank-you’s a role comes with and the eligibility requirements.
 For example, you might have to work a certain number of hours before you earn free tickets to the organization’s annual festival.

-Fulfill a Community Service Requirement
+Becoming a Volunteer to Fulfill a Community Service Requirement

 Many students must work a certain number of community service hours as a graduation requirement.
 If this is the case, make sure your volunteer opportunity meets the requiring party’s criteria.
 For example, you may have to work at a 501(c)(3) organization or a government agency to qualify.